 Bring out that courage and starting thinking of your idea of something that will soon be a reality.
 After all, you’re a small business owner who wants to add value to your customers’ lives.
 And you can only achieve this goal by being proactive and decisive.

-Like almost all other things, great ideas take time
+2. Like most things, great ideas take time

-It is highly beneficial to sit, alone or with your peers, in regular “think sessions” to discuss ideas and develop the growth strategies to materialize the best ideas into solid plans.
-When you focus on certain ideas, you can sort out the good ones from the bad, make the best decisions on how to execute, and even prepare for possible challenges that may come your way.
 Carefully examining your ideas from every possible angle keeps you constantly two steps ahead of failure.
-But remember: owning up to the possibility of your idea not working out the way you planned is also very important.
+But remember. owning up to the possibility that your idea may not work out the way you planned is also important.
 After all, it’s not how many times you fall, but how many times you get back up.

-It is absolutely impossible to execute an idea you do not believe in yourself.
+It is impossible to execute an idea if you do not believe in yourself.
 Once you believe in your idea, you give yourself a sense of accountability in bringing it to life.
-By being accountable for any success or failure throughout the process, you can have 100% dedication to getting the work done.
-Sometimes founders fail in bringing startup ideas to life because of unexpected challenges that they refuse to face and, in the end, they suffer the consequences of their actions.
-Belief in oneself, in the idea, and in the process is required to see things through until the very end.
+By being accountable for your successes or failures throughout the process, you can begin to truly dedicate to getting the work done.